biohackathon-japan/bh23-phenotype-ontologies/paper/paper.md

 ## Outcomes
 We implemented a sentence embedding model using the Python transformers library based on the bert-base-uncased pre-trained model.
 We obtained all definitions for classes from HPO and MP and generated a phrase-level embedding; to achieve this goal, we used the transformer to generate an embedding for each word and then aggregated the embeddings using the mean aggregation to generate the phrase embedding.
 To determine similarity, we used either cosine similarity or the Euclidean distance.

-Fig. 2 shows a TSNE for the generated embeddings.
+Fig.5 shows a TSNE for the generated embeddings.
 As can be seen in the figure, there is a relatively strong separation between MP and HPO definitions, demonstrating that they are different and not recognized as very similar.
 One of the reasons for this separation may be that MP definitions are often substantially shorter and may not always be formulated as a full sentence, whereas definitions in HPO are full sentences and may even span multiple sentences.

 ![Fig5](./Fig5.png)

-Figure 3: TSNE visualization of the embeddings generated from definitions in HPO and MP.
+Figure 5: TSNE visualization of the embeddings generated from definitions in HPO and MP.
 Embeddings derived from MP are shown in blue, from HPO in red.
 Github Link: https://github.com/leechuck/biohack23

 # LLM based Alignment workflow suggestions for axioms, labels, and definitions for HPO and MP